waldrain/waldrain.github.io/moniwonig.md

 ### done 2020-09-20

+- cornelius renewed clay plaster in living room
 - treppengelaender aus akazie unter nussbaum
-- insulate cornelius front cupboard bottom shelf 60 cm h * (100 + 70) cm styrodur + dampfsperre
+- insulate cornelius front cupboard bottom shelf stone from outside 60 cm h * (100 + 70) cm styrodur + dampfsperre
   &ndash; no, better still: do it from outside instead; more material, but including the stone into the heated apartment mass front (200 + 10) x 105;
   side (74 + 1-) x 120;